jfroment/seedbox/README.md

 `PLEX_EMAIL` and `PLEX_PASSWORD` variables in the config file.

 ## Where is my data?
-All data are saved in the docker volumes `seedbox_config` or `seedbox_torrents`.
+All data is saved in the docker volumes `seedbox_config` or `seedbox_torrents`.
-You can also replace these docker volumes with static path if you want to handle manually where files are stored on your server.
-You can do this by editing the volumes settings in the `docker-compose.yml` file.
+These volumes are mapped to the `config` and `torrents` located in `/data` on the host.
+You can change these static path in the docker-compose.yml file.
+Thanks to the **local-persist** Docker plugin, the data located in these volumes is persistent, meaning that volumes are not deleted, even when using the ```docker-compose down``` command.
+It would be a shame to loose everything by running a simple docker command ;-)